 Some you meet, can fall on the dark side of egotism, while others will border on being psychopathic.

-Psychopathy is a common term which has a blanket definition by the media, symptoms which are usually ambiguous.
+Psychopathy you see, is a common term which has a blanket definition by the media, symptoms which are often ambiguous.

 A Real Disorder

-Psychopathy is a real disorder, that’s referred to certain functions in the brain that becomes faulty.
+Psychopathy is a real disorder, which refers to certain functions in the brain that becomes faulty.
 Particularly the ventromedial prefrontal cortex, the amygdala, and the anterior cingulate cortex.

-These symptoms are an ingrained constellation of behaviors and irregular personality traits.
+These symptoms are an ingrained constellation of behaviours and irregular personality traits.

 The manners of a psychopath lead towards an emotional processing disorder, which usually stems from a weak genetic foundation.

-It’s thought a certain percentage of the population of both sexes, are afflicted.
+It’s thought a certain percentage of the population from both sexes, may be afflicted.

 What psychopaths will do is manipulate, use others for their benefit, even if the outcome creates pain or devastation.